 - Forgiving yourself for the overwhelming guilt you feel after being less than kind to your child.

-Grace in Your Home
+Extending Grace in Your Home

 Being a teacher is just one of our roles as women.
 Many of us are wives and mamas, too.
 While each role is exhausting on its own, add them all together and you have the makings of total overwhelm.
-So why not extend grace to yourself by…
+So why not show grace to yourself by…

 - Remembering you are human, and you will make mistakes.